Dhall777/chatGSPP/README.md

 Welcome to **ChatGSPP**!
 This project is built on top of [PrivateGPT](https://github.com/your-repo/privategpt), a production-ready AI solution that enables you to ask questions about your documents using the power of Large Language Models (LLMs), even without an Internet connection.
 With 100% privacy, no data leaves your execution environment at any point.

 ## ChatGSPP Technical Overview

 *To be filled out soon...*

 ## How to Run ChatGSPP

 *To be filled out soon...*

 ## Documentation

-Comprehensive documentation on installation, dependencies, configuration, running the server, deployment options, ingesting local documents, API details, and UI features can be found here: [ChatGSPP Documentation](https://docs.privategpt.dev/)
+Comprehensive documentation on installation, dependencies, configuration, running the server, deployment options, and ingesting local documents can be found here: [ChatGSPP Documentation](https://docs.google.com/document/d/1U4MIa294UJQdQnLpThwAJ_8dygTd1Ki5HUjMBi0DiLc/edit?usp=sharing)

 ## Project Summary

 **ChatGSPP** extends the capabilities of **PrivateGPT** into the world of website chatbots, conceptualizing it as an API that wraps a Retrieval Augmented Generation (RAG) pipeline and exposes its primitives.

 ### PrivateGPT Key Features